simonjaisr/ticket-booking-website/README.md

 This system allows users to browse events, select seats, make payments, and book tickets effortlessly.
 The intuitive UI and seamless workflow provide an excellent booking experience.

+this project is completely based on mern stack development

 🎥 Key Features
 ✔️ User Registration & Login – Secure authentication system.